 In Skies of Arcadia, there's something akin to this occurring with the pretty Ramirez in regards to how he feels for his captain and master, Galcian.
 In addition to having predominantly platonic relationships with every female he meets in-series - Fina, one of the heroes and his childhood friend, states that she viewed him like a brother and he treated her like that in turn - not long after his first mentor, Mendosa, betrays him, and he becomes far more cynical towards Arcadia's people, he clung to Galcian and his epic strive for global dominance.
 His loyalty is to the end, culminating in his crying and screaming for him when Galcian is killed, swearing to destroy all of Arcadia with him, and, in the Japanese version of the game, calling for him when he himself is killed (Ramirez is the game's Final Boss.
 Much like the game's infamously unresolved Love Triangle, the idea of Ramirez being in love with Galcian is pretty entrenched in the game's lore.

-League of Legends most famously has Taric who was intentionally designed to invoke this trope, but there's also Diana, who Word of God has it might have had an unrequited crush on Leona, and might even still love her despite having become Leona's Arch-Enemy.
+Taric was intentionally designed to invoke this trope, but there's also Diana, who Word of God has it might have had an unrequited crush on Leona, and might even still love her despite having become Leona's Arch-Enemy.